ShubhamDalvi1999/Stock_Market_Analysis/readme.md

 <p align="center">
   <samp>
     <br>
-    「 I am a data engineer with a passion for big data and distributed computing 」
+    「 I am a data engineer with a passion for big data , distributed computing and data visualization 」
     <br>
     <br>
   </samp>